 What is an Angle Bisector?

 Every angle has an angle bisector.
 It is also the line of symmetry between the two arms of an angle, the construction of which enables you to construct smaller angles.
-Say you are required to construct an 30 degree angle.
-This can be performed by creating an 60 degree angle and then bisect it.
-Similarly, 90-degree, 45-degree, 15-degree and other angles are constructed using this concept.
+Say you are required to construct a 30° angle.
+This can be performed by creating a 60° angle and then bisecting it.
+Similarly, 90-degree, 45-degree, 15-degree and other angles are constructed using the concept of an angle bisector.

 How to Construct an Angle Bisector?